TikTok Has Dodged the US Ban – Here’s Everything You Need to Know

 UPDATED BY

-The TikTok ban is a U.S. government action that prohibits the app due to national security concerns over its Chinese parent company, ByteDance.
-The ban, officially known as the Protecting Americans from Foreign Adversary Controlled Applications Act, was enforced in January 2025 amid long-time fears that the Chinese government could access user data.
-This decision has led to several legal battles, resulting in a 75-day delay ordered by President Donald Trump.
+The TikTok ban was a U.S. government action that sought to prohibit the app due to national security concerns over its Chinese parent company, ByteDance.
+Officially known as the Protecting Americans from Foreign Adversary Controlled Applications Act, the ban was enforced in January 2025 amid long-time fears that the Chinese government could access user data.
+This decision has led to several legal battles, resulting in four separate delays ordered by President Donald Trump.
+However, the ban appears to have been resolved, as TikTok signed the Trump-backed deal to give U.S. operations to a majority American investor group led by Oracle.

-In early 2025, the U.S. Supreme Court upheld the Protecting Americans from Foreign Adversary Controlled Applications Act (PAFACA), colloquially known as “the TikTok ban.”
-Introduced to Congress in early 2024, The PAFACA is a federal law that mandated ByteDance, TikTok’s Chinese parent company, to divest its U.S. operations or face a nationwide ban.
-The Court’s decision validated growing national security concerns regarding data collection practices and potential foreign influence.
+In early 2025, the U.S. Supreme Court upheld the Protecting Americans from Foreign Adversary Controlled Applications Act (PAFACA), commonly known as “the TikTok ban.”
+Introduced to Congress in early 2024, this federal law required ByteDance, TikTok’s Chinese parent company, to sell its U.S. operations or face a nationwide ban.
+The Court’s decision reinforced growing concerns about national security, particularly regarding TikTok’s data collection practices and ties to China.

 “There is no doubt that, for more than 170 million Americans, TikTok offers a distinctive and expansive outlet for expression, means of engagement and source of community,” the court wrote.
 “But Congress has determined that divestiture is necessary to address its well-supported national security concerns regarding TikTok’s data collection practices and relationship with a foreign adversary.”

-The quote points to the court’s attempt to limit the scope of their narrow ruling, but some experts argue that the TikTok ban could have broader effects on tech law, online speech and the integrity of the internet itself.
-Some are concerned that the ban sets a precedent for social media regulation under the guise of national security.
+Now, the U.S. government may soon prohibit the app for all Americans.
+Some experts warn such a move could have wider implications for tech regulation, online speech and the overall integrity of the internet down the road.
+Others are concerned that the ban could set a troubling precedent for overregulating social media under the guise of national security.

 Why Was TikTok Banned?